zng-ui/zng/TODO/_current.md

 # TextInput

 * Fix emoji segmenting, example: "🙎🏻‍♀️"
+    - `snap_grapheme_boundary` does not work for "🙎🏻‍♀️" with the quotes.
 * Implement cursor position.
     - Need to find closest insert point from mouse cursor point.
         - Support ligatures (click in middle works).